Submission of Moth Records for VC32 Northamptonshire

 Where to send records

-Please submit records of all moth species (macro and micro) to the County Moth Recorder, Mark Hammond (contact details at foot of page), for verification.
-Other experienced recorders around the county also provide advice and identification assistance, and I'd appreciate that any records you have be sent to Mark at the end of the season (or sooner if you think the record is noteworthy).
+Please submit records of all moth species (macro and micro) to the County Moth Recorder, Mark Hammond (contact details at foot of page), for collation and verification.
+Other experienced recorders around the county also provide advice and identification assistance, and I'd appreciate that any records you have be sent to Mark at the end of the season (or sooner if you think the record is noteworthy) - and please by the end of January of the following year at the latest.
 If you also have old records that have not been previously submitted, we would also welcome these at any time.

 What is "a record"?